Pylons/pylons/pylons/docs/en/models.rst

         """Call me before using any of the tables or classes in the model""" Session.configure(bind=engine)

 Adding a Relation
 =================

-Here's an example of a `Person` and an `Address` class with a one-to-many relationship on `person.addresses`.
+Here's an example of a :class:`Person` and an :class:`Address` class with a one-to-many relationship on `person.addresses`.

 First, add a :file:`model/address.py` module::